 The piece takes its title from the first landing strip and airfield in Scotland in 1913, at Monkton Meadows, Ayrshire — where Glasgow Prestwick Airport is now situated and close to where I grew up.

 Monkton Meadows was an ideal location for a runway, due to the Atlantic fog's strange tendency to leave an 'opening in the sky' over the area.
 This phenomenon is the basis of my piece's inspiration.

 Moon Over Monkton Meadow is essentially sonic imagery fusing folk-like piano melodies with gradually-unfolding layers of strings and ambient textures, leading towards a climactic reveal, celebrating the union of earth and sky.

 The complete EP comprises three instrumental pieces — Moon Over Monkton Meadow, Westland Wings, Hadrian Surfs The Stars and a concluding vocal track based on the poem High Flight by John Gillespie Magee.
-The complete EP can be found here.

 The Sky's Harbour was commissioned by the Prestwick World Festival Of Flight 2013 and funded by Creative Scotland, BAE Systems and South Ayrshire Council.